abedpablo/AddressBook/README.md

 # address-book
 ## Description
 A Python 3 command-line address book program using a Sqlite database to store information.

 ## Overview
 This project is a basic command line address book application written in Python.
 This can be used to store personal information of colleagues including name, address, phone number, and email address.
-One does not have to enter all information for a person except first and last name.
-The program prompts the user for each piece of contact information.
+One does not have to enter all information for a person when creating the contact except first and last name.
+The program then prompts the user for each piece of contact information.
+When the program is first ran, it invokes a AddressBook object and creates a database on the local machine.

 To use the program one must download the repository, move to the directory and then run the program.